 Roux, it’s a funny little word and an even funnier ingredient or mixture or whatever you want to call it.
 It’s one of the most important things when you are making soups or sauces.
-If you have cooked anything like that before (homemade gravy for instance) you have likely made this without even realizing it as most recipes don’t actually say “Hey go make a roux!” they just tell you do it.
-I think understanding what a roux is will allow you to full harness its power and up your sauce and soup game.
+If you have cooked anything like that before (homemade gravy for instance) you have likely made this without even realizing it as most recipes don’t actually say, “Hey go make a roux!” they just tell you to do it.
+I think understanding what a roux is, it will allow you to fully harness its power and up your sauce and soup game.

 What Even is a Roux?

 A Roux (pronounced roo like Scooby would say Scooby-roobie roo) is a mixture of flour and some fat that is often used to thicken sauces, soups or any other liquid that needs thickening.
 The word itself is French in origin, but actually only means what it is, a mixture of fat and flour (as opposed to Al Dente that means ‘to the tooth’).
 Roux’s come in all sorts of colors and can be relatively mild in flavor or add a whole lot.
 The flavor can come from your personal choice of fat, or if you decide to cook the roux develop the flavor from the flour.
 Many dishes that use the roux are French in origin (but hey the French really did develop most contemporary cooking methods in general).
 These dishes mostly use lighter roux while cajun dishes use darker roux to get more flavor.

 How Does it Work?